 Thanks to the explosion of smartphones apps, it's easier than ever to stay productive while you're out of the office.

-You can do nearly anything on your smartphone, from checking emails and arranging meetings to updating several social media platforms at once and working on documents.
+You can do most things on your smartphone, from checking emails and arranging meetings to updating your social media messaging and working on documents.

 The range of apps available to you will depend on what kind of mobile device you have.
-However, most popular apps are available for Apple iPhones and iPads, as well as Android phones and tablets.
+However, most popular apps are available for both iOS and Android.

 Which are the best apps for businesses?

 There are also many location-based apps.
 These use GPS technology to guide you to an intended destination (always forgetting where you parked?
 Some apps even allow you to tag the exact spot!), but also to show potential customers where your business is located.

 Can I develop my own app?

-Alternatively, a mobile app can be a good way to build a closer relationship with your customers, but only if it delivers something they want and can't get elsewhere.
+On the other hand, a mobile app can be a good way to build a closer relationship with your customers, but only if it delivers something customer really want and can't get elsewhere.